Digital-History-Bonn/Chronicling-Germany-Code/README.md

 ### Prediction

 Prediction takes in images and processes them with a specified model.
 The image is processed in its entirety.
-This can lead to cuda out of memory errors, if the resulution is too high.
+This can lead to cuda out of memory errors, if the resolution is too high.
-Furthermore, one has to specifiy an image size, to which the image will be padded.
-If the number of pixel on one of the side is not divisible at least 6 times by 2, the prediction will fail.

 If an output folder is specified, images of the prediction will be saved in that folder.
 However, this option seriously increases execution time and should only be used for debugging.
 If the -e option is active, the xml files will be